Digital Marketing Agency | SEO, Paid Social & PPC

 At some universities, you apply directly to the Computer Science major when applying for admission to the school itself.
 The application will request supplemental materials, such as extra SAT Subject Test scores, extra essays, or a resume, in addition to your application to the university.

-This is the case at, for example, the University of Illinois at Urbana Champaign (UIUC) and University of California at Berkeley (UCB) for the Electrical Engineering & Computer Science major.
+This is the case at, for example, the University of Illinois at Urbana-Champaign (UIUC) and the University of California at Berkeley (UCB) for the Electrical Engineering & Computer Science major.
 Thus, your major is already declared when you are admitted to these schools when you start your freshman year.

 Acceptance Rates: Computer Science programs